payaccessltd-gmail-com/business-frontend/README.md

   ❌ Invalid environment variables: { SECRET_KEY: [ 'Required' ] }
 ```

-## 🤝 Contribution

-Contributions are always welcome!
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Make your changes, and commit them using the [Conventional Commits](https://www.conventionalcommits.org/) format.
-4. Push your changes to the forked repository.
-5. Create a pull request, and we'll review your changes.

-## Support

-If you're looking for help or simply want to share your thoughts about the project, we encourage you to join our Discord community.
-Here's the link: [https://blazity.com/discord](https://blazity.com/discord).
-It's a space where we exchange ideas and help one another.
-Everyone's input is appreciated, and we look forward to welcoming you.

 ## 📜 License

 This project is licensed under the MIT License.
 For more information, see the [LICENSE](./LICENSE) file.